KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 ![[Pasted image 20250924063516.png]]

 Now NMOS's and NPN's are a bit different.
 NMOS is voltage based, so it switches based off of the voltage applied, whilst an NPN switches based off of the current and allows a larger current to flow from the collector to the emitter.
 It's kind of complicated but once you've used them a bit, they start to make sense.

+I also added that 4 button switch on the board, so that you can manually tap the power button, reset, nRPI, and the PMIC EN.

+Now I haven't talked about those 2 yet, but essentially, nRPI when held low, boots through USB 2.0 instead of eMMC, so it's just a recovery thing I implemented that probably won't be used too much, but it's good for a high quality board.

+PMIC_EN will basically put the CM5 into low power state, which is just kind of nice to give the user and is relatively simple to wire.